 Eight Feet in the Andes: Travels with a Mule in Unknown Peru – Dervla Murphy

 I actually stumbled upon this book by accident, but wasn’t disappointed.
-Dervla Murphy, the acclaimed Irish travel writer who has done everything from cycling from Ireland to India, to trekking through Ethiopia, presents Peru in the early 80s as she and her daughter Rachel take on the incredible challenge of following in the footsteps of the conquistadores by walking from Cajamarca to Cusco, with only a beautiful mule that they call Juana to help them along the way.
+Dervla Murphy is the acclaimed Irish travel writer who has done everything from cycling from Ireland to India, to trekking through Ethiopia.
+In this book, she presents Peru in the early 80s as she and her daughter Rachel take on the incredible challenge of following in the footsteps of the conquistadores by walking from Cajamarca to Cusco, with only a beautiful mule that they call Juana to help them along the way.

 Buy it on Amazon here.